eseer-divad/UNIX-Shell/README.md

 ## 3 Shell Functions / Reference

-When David's shell is running, instead of getting scared and hitting `Q` this time, lets try entering the command `H` and reading over:
+When David's shell is running, instead of getting scared and immediately hitting `Q` this time, lets try entering the command `H` and reading over:

 ```
 A Simple Linux Shellp: